TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/HowYouCanHelp.rst

 .. important::
    These are just examples to get you started.
 You are not restricted to this, as a contributor.
 If you can make useful improvements, do it!
-   The best contributions come from starting with something that bothers you the most.
+   Some of the best contributions come from starting with something that bothers you the most.